seastan/lotr-lcg-set-generator/README.md

 `c:\Windows\Fonts` folder on a Windows machine or download from Internet) and put it in `lotr-lcg-set-generator/Renderer/Fonts` folder as `times.ttf`.

-7. Optionally, you may introduce an Internet sensor to be notified when the Internet is not available (so the scripts that depend on Internet connectivity won't spam with redundant error messages).
-If in the root folder there is a file called `internet_state` (it may be a symlink) and it contains `off` then the scripts will assume that there is no Internet connectivity.

 If you want to manually restart the scripts, run:

 - `./restart_discord_bot.sh`